server-mechanic/mechanic/README.md

 * Minimal overhead, no central server required.

 ### Cons
 * List of migrations can get very long for new installs.

-So it is well suited for virtual machines and containers you can take a full snapshot of.
+## Status

+Server Mechanic is in an early and experimental state.
+We appreciate feedback about any real world usage so we can learn and improve Server Mechanic.

 ## Installation